 During the 180-day period immediately before the expiration of your 18-month, 29-month, or 36-month continuation coverage period, you have the option of enrolling in the conversion health plan otherwise generally available under the medical and/or dental plan under which you are covered.
-For detailed information on your conversion rights, contact the Plan Administrator listed on page 52.
+For detailed information on your conversion rights, contact the Plan Administrator listed below.

-Keep the County Informed Of Address Changes
+Keep Your Plan Informed of Address Changes